biovino1/PfamPlayground/README.md

 # SEARCHING FOR HOMOLOGOUS SEQUENCES
 **************************************************************************************************************

-search_anchors.py is used to test many queries (1 random sequence from each family in Pfam.fasta) at once against the anchors.
+search.py is used to test many queries (1 random sequence from each family in Pfam.fasta) at once against a database of DCT's representing each family.
 It reports the total number of searches performed, the number that found a match, the number that found a match in the top N results, and the number where the first result was not the correct family but found in the same clan as the correct family.

-search_dct.py is also used to test many queries at once against the iDCT average embeddings.
-It reports the same results as search_anchors.py.
+Using the top results from this DCT search, it can then search against a filtered set of anchor positions from the original embeddings.

 **************************************************************************************************************
 # SEARCH RESULTS